-Unsubsidized loans begin accruing interest while you are in school or in deferment.
-All other terms are the same as Subsidized Loans.
-Pharmacy students may borrow up to \$24,500 annually and the aggregate maximum is \$224,000 minus all Subsidized Loans (including undergraduate loans).
-Physical and Occupational Therapy students may borrow up to \$12,000 annually and an aggregate maximum amount of \$138,500 minus all Subsidized Loans (including undergraduate loans).
+Unsubsidized loans begin accruing interest while you are in school or in deferment and repayment begins 6 months after graduation or less than half-time enrollment.
+Pharmacy students can borrow between \$33,000 and \$37,167 and the aggregate maximum is \$224,000 in Subsidized and Unsubsized Loans (including undergraduate loans).
+Physical and Occupational Therapy students may borrow up to \$20,500 annually and an aggregate maximum amount of \$138,500 in Subsidized and